At Manor Green, we have three curricular

 We want to work in complete partnership with the child’s home and any other agencies to ensure that early reading, writing and speaking and listening is developed and children have a positive view of themselves as readers and writers.

-Phonics begins with awareness and recognition of sounds.
-Children’s phonics skills are assessed and those at a pre-formal phonics level will work specifically with interactive music and sounds.
+Phonics begins with sound awareness and recognition of sounds.
+Children’s phonics skills are assessed and those at a pre-formal phonics level will work specifically with interactive music and sound awareness activities.
 The main focus of this is to develop children’s speaking and listening skills and to get children attuned to the sounds around them (phonological awareness) so that they will become ready to begin developing oral blending and segmenting skills.
-This work lays the foundations for the phonics work which starts later and is done in conjunction with our communication curriculum.
-When children are assessed as being secure in these skills then a daily synthetic phonics approach is used; Song of Sounds in Key Stage 1 and Letters and Sounds for our older learners in Key Stage 2.
-This includes interactive songs, a focus on letter sounds, blending and segmenting work, spelling and letter formation.
-This is referred to across the curriculum and taught daily using the inside and outside learning environments.
-Where children are working on this scheme, parents will be informed of the phoneme focus for each week.
+This work lays the foundations for the phonics work which starts later and is delivered in conjunction with our communication curriculum.
+When children are assessed as being secure in these skills then a daily synthetic phonics approach is used; Reading planet Rocket Phonics.
+This includes interactive books and games with a focus on letter sounds, blending and segmenting work, spelling and letter formation.
+This is referred to across the curriculum and taught daily using both the inside and outside learning environments.
 Children who are identified as possibly becoming sight readers are given a personalised programme to cater for their individual need.

 As a member of the West Sussex Maths Hub, at Manor Green we aim to inspire children by providing them with a fun and creative sense of interest and enjoyment in mathematics.
 We support the children to develop understanding of the practical and creative use of Maths in everyday life.
 Our teaching and learning focusses on the delivery of Maths mastery, across all areas of the Maths curriculum.